Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 Most keyless door locks fit standard doors that meet these requirements:

-- 1 3/8 inches to 2 inches thick.
+- 1 3/8 to 2 inches thick

-- The backset is 2 3/8 inches or 2 3/4 inches.
+- The backset is 2 3/8 to 2 3/4 inches

-- The bolt hole at the edge of the door is 1 inch in diameter.
+- The bolt hole at the edge of the door is 1 inch in diameter

 If your door isn’t the standard size, there’s no need to worry.
 Vivint offers professional installation with its smart locks to ensure proper fit and optimal security.